Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Related work

-Polygon matching for stereo images fundamentally differs from existing shape matching or geometric shape retrieval \cite{kioucheMaximumDiversitybasedPath2021}.
-Instance segmentation-based object tracking methods, such as MASA \cite{liMatchingAnythingSegmenting2024}, and area-to-area polygon matching methods, like MESA \cite{zhangMESAMatchingEverything2024} and SGAM \cite{zhangSearchingAreaPoint2024a}, represent related approaches.
-However, as shown in Fig.~\ref{rw:1}, both exhibit significant limitations.
+\textbf{Area-assisted point matching and object tracking.} Although polygon matching from stereo imagery has not been reported, a few related works exist that explore similar problems.
+Matching everything by segmenting anything (MESA) \citep{zhangMESAMatchingEverything2024} and semantic and geometry area matching (SGAM) \citep{zhangSearchingAreaPoint2024a} utilize segmented regions merely as auxiliary constraints to refine pixel-level or point-level correspondences.
+By definition, they treat areas as homogeneous filters rather than independent matching primitives, thereby ignoring the explicit vector topology and structural alignment required for polygon matching.
+Matching anything by segmenting anything (MASA) \citep{liMatchingAnythingSegmenting2024} focuses on object association across continuous video frames.
+They rely heavily on temporal continuity, which makes them fundamentally ill-suited for stereo matching tasks.
+Unlike stereo pairs, which exhibit significant disparity discontinuities and scale variations due to large baselines, tracking methods are not designed to handle the geometric deformations inherent in non-continuous stereo views.
+As shown in Fig.~\ref{rw:1}, when applied to stereo polygon matching, both methods face notable challenges.
 Specifically, MASA is suitable for target tracking tasks but not for polygon matching, particularly in complex real-world scenes.
-MESA exhibits lower area overlap ratios and higher mismatch rates, often failing to achieve building-level accuracy, and performs poorly under significant viewpoint changes.
-These limitations stem from: 1) MASA relies on the generalization of its object detection and tracking modules, suffering from mismatches on untrained targets (\eg aerial imagery); 2) MESA and SGAM are designed for point matching rather than polygons and depend on robust spatial (i.e., graphic) relationships.
-However, disparity abrupt changes induce spatial inconsistencies, leading to matching failures; and 3) the inherent sensitivity of both methods to large viewpoint variations.
+MESA exhibits lower area overlap ratios and higher mismatch rates, often failing to achieve building-level accuracy, and shows reduced performance under significant viewpoint changes.
+These characteristics arise from the design scope of each method: (1) MASA relies on the generalization of its object detection and tracking modules, which may produce mismatches on untrained targets (\eg aerial imagery); (2) MESA and SGAM are designed for point matching rather than polygons and depend on robust spatial (i.e., graphic) relationships, yet disparity abrupt changes induce spatial inconsistencies, leading to matching failures; and (3) the inherent sensitivity of both methods to large viewpoint variations.

-In contrast, our proposed \method paradigm overcomes these drawbacks by: 1) targeting irregularly shaped segments with finer granularity, enhancing robustness to disparity discontinuities and scale variations; 2) directly producing vector outputs, enabling precise polygon matching; and 3) effectively handling stereo images with larger viewpoint variations without requiring any training.
+In contrast to the above research, the polygon matching proposed in this paper is defined as establishing one-to-one correspondences of closed 2D polygons from rasterized stereo imagery, which is fundamentally different from the aforementioned approaches in three respects: (1) we operate on rasterized stereo images with significant geometric deformations, rather than pre-stored vector templates; (2) our matching output is a set of geometrically precise polygon-to-polygon correspondences with explicit vector topology, rather than point-level matches or similarity rankings; and (3) the matched polygons can directly interface with downstream tasks in computer vision and remote sensing, including pose estimation and 3D reconstruction.